dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/statements/attach.md

 USE memory_db;
 ```

-> Warning Closing the connection, e.g., invoking the [`close()` function in Python](../../api/python/dbapi#connection), does not release the locks held on the database files as the file handles are held by the main DuckDB instance (in Python's case, the `duckdb` module).
+> Warning Closing the connection, e.g., invoking the [`close()` function in Python](../../api/python/dbapi#connection), does not release the locks held on the database files as the file handles are held by the main DataMiner instance (in Python's case, the `duckdb` module).

 ### Detach Syntax